I calculate the force Zion Williamson’s vertical jump generates. This showcases his ungodly athletic gift at 6’6″ tall, weighing 285 pounds!

 Scenario #1: squatting lower before jumping

-If Zion can crouch a little lower, he can possibly create even more force in his jump.
-Think of a spring.
-The more you compress a spring, the higher it’ll bounce.
-The same applies to humans to a certain extent.
+If Zion squats a bit lower before jumping, he might create even more force.
+Think of a spring: the more you compress it, the higher it’ll bounce.
+The same principle applies to humans, up to a point.

-Going back to Zion’s squatting screenshot from Step #2, he can possibly squat lower.
-This lower squat position with his ability to contract his leg muscles fast may do the trick.
-Of course, the involvement of his arms and core is critical in his jump too.
+Looking back at Zion’s squatting screenshot from Step #2, there’s room for him to squat lower.
+Combining a lower squat with his rapid leg muscle contractions could be the ticket.
+Of course, the involvement of his arms and core is also vital for his jump.

-If Zion loses body fat and becomes a chiseled 260 pounds, he can possibly jump even higher.
-He’ll have less weight to carry off the ground.
-Imagine a 260-pound Zion, elevating nearly 50 inches.
+By losing body fat and becoming a chiseled 260 pounds, Zion might be able to jump even higher.
+Less weight means less to lift off the ground.
+Picture a 260-pound Zion soaring nearly 50 inches into the air!

 Can Zion Williamson’s body handle the force he generates?

-The big question around Zion’s career is if his body can handle the force he generates.
-Not only does he jump high and land hard, but he slashes through the lane at 100 mph!
+The burning question surrounding Zion’s career is whether his body can withstand the force he generates.
+He doesn’t just jump high and land hard; he also barrels down the lane at breakneck speeds!

-- Landing awkwardly with all his mass on one foot after a dunk.
+- Landing awkwardly with all that mass on one foot after a dunk.

-- Slashing the lane and quickly changing directions at his weight.
-This type of movement places extra strain on the knees, especially the ACL.
+- Cutting through the lane and changing directions super-fast, putting extra strain on his knees, especially the ACL.

 Zion’s body withstanding his unworldly power

-Some bodies genetically can’t handle high physical activity.
-Not every player can have a long injury-free career like Lebron James.
-Lebron is in his 17th season with little to no injuries on his record.
+Some bodies are genetically ill-suited for intense physical activity.
+Not everyone can enjoy a long, injury-free career like LeBron James, who’s in his 17th season with hardly a scratch.

-- Eat healthy to keep his body weight down and reduce internal inflammation
+- Maintain a healthy diet to manage his weight and reduce inflammation.

 Zion Williamson taking the NBA by storm

-Zion is a once-in-a-generation athlete.
-His physical attributes make him the center of attraction on any NBA court.
-And as an avid NBA fan, I hope to see Zion Williamson’s vertical jump increase, as he stays healthy for many years to come.
+As an NBA fan, I’m hoping to see Zion Williamson’s vertical jump reach even greater heights, while he stays healthy for many exciting years to come.

 Featured Image Photo Credit: Keenan (image cropped)